TechWiz-3/automation/README.md

 Script that displays current gold prices.

 [**`meetings`**](/meetings)
-Simple automated script that provides me with the MS Teams link for my classes based on the date and time (I love this script lol).
+Simple automated script that opens the MS Teams meeting and class work directory for my classes based on the date and time (I love this script lol).

 [**`playlist player`**](/playlist-player/)
 CLI media playlist players in bash and python because I'm so tired of using iTunes or putting up with Spotify ads.